Argyll Street

+History

-The street takes its name from John Campbell, 2nd Duke of Argyll who bought a large property on the south side of Oxford Street in the early eighteenth century.
+The street takes its name from John Campbell, 2nd Duke of Argyll who bought a large property on the south side of Oxford Street in the early 18th century.
 In 1736 Argyll chose to demolish his house and to create Argyll Street as a residential street with a number of smaller townhouses on the site, designed by the architect James Gibbs.
 His younger brother Archibald had built a nearby mansion named Argyll House.
-This was not redeveloped when the street was constructed, and passed through the hands of various Dukes of Argyll until 1808.
+This was not redeveloped when the street was constructed, and it passed through the hands of various Dukes of Argyll until 1808.
 The future Foreign Secretary and Prime Minister Lord Aberdeen bought Argyll House and made it his London residence for many years.
-Following Aberdeen's death in 1860, Argyll House was demolished and the site redeveloped, eventually becoming the West End theatre the London Palladium.
+Following Aberdeen's death in 1860, Argyll House was demolished and the site redeveloped, eventually becoming a West End theatre, the London Palladium.

+Argyll Arms

-The Argyll Arms was rebuilt in 1868 on the site of an earlier eighteenth century pub.
+The Argyll Arms was rebuilt in 1868 on the site of an 18th century pub.
 In 1905 an entrance to the new Bakerloo Line section of Oxford Circus tube station was opened on the corner with Oxford Street adjacent to the pub.
 It was designed by Leslie Green in the oxblood Modern Style common to many underground stations of the era.
 At the southern end of the street the art deco Ideal House was built in the 1920s.

+Notable residents

 Notable residents in the street have included William Roy, the pioneer of the Ordnance Survey, and the writers Washington Irving and Germaine de Staël, all of whom are commemorated with blue plaques.

-In addition the botanist Joseph Banks was born there in 1743 while the British statesman and future Prime Minister William Pitt married his wife Hester at her lodgings in Argyll Street in 1754.
+In addition the botanist Joseph Banks was born there in 1743 while the British statesman and future Prime Minister William Pitt the Elder married his wife Hester at her lodgings in Argyll Street in 1754.

+Brian Epstein (1934–1967) managed the Beatles and other artists from his NEMS Enterprises offices at Sutherland House 5–6 Argyll Street from 1964, the high tide of Beatlemania, until his death in 1967.